EnvGen/POGENOM/docs/source/Input_POGENOM_Usage.rst

 "rev_index": "_R2",
   Index used to define reverse reads.

+"mapper": "bowtie2",
+  Aligner to be used.
+Either "bwa" or "bowtie2".
+  It cannot be empty.

+"bwame2_params": "",
+  BWA-mem2 mem mapping parameters.
+If empty, BWA_mem2 mem will run on default parameters.
+BWA-mem2 mem aligner performs only local alignment.

-"bowtie2_params": "--ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05",
+"bowtie2_params": "--no-mixed --no-discordant --ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05"
   Bowtie2 mapping parameters.
+By default, Bowtie2 perform end-to-end read alignment.
+For more information visit http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

+"coverm": "FALSE",
+  Activate coverM filter.
+If set to FALSE, we suggest using bowtie2 as aligner with the following `bowtie2_params`: "--no-mixed --no-discordant --ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05"
   The –score-min then gives the minimum score that is allowed to report an alignment.
 Here, it represents a 95% identity threshold.
 For more information visit http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

+"coverm_filter_params": "--proper-pairs-only --min-read-aligned-percent-pair 100  --min-read-percent-identity-pair 95 --exclude-supplementary",
+  CoverM filter parameter used to filter Bam files.
+Here, it keep proper pair reads with 95% identity, and 100% aligned.
+  If bwa-mem2 or bowtie2 with default parameters are used, then it cannot be empty.

 "mapqual": 20,
   Read mapping quality threshold in BAM files.
 Integer.
 Parameter used in samtools view -q {}.
 It cannot be empty.

-"samtools_view_alignment_extra_filters": "-f 2 -F 1024",
+"samtools_view_alignment_extra_filters": "-f 2 -F 3084",
   Filters used for selecting mapped reads to be included in the BAM file.
-  Here it selects only paired reads (-f 2) and avoids optical duplicates (-F 1024).
+  Here it selects only paired reads (-f 2) and avoids optical duplicates (-F 1024), read and mate unmapped, supplementary alignments (-F 3084).
-  If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)
+  If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",).
+  For more information about samtools flags, please go to https://broadinstitute.github.io/picard/explain-flags.html.

-"freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15",
+"freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15 --report-monomorphic",
   Parameters used during variant calling.
+The flag --report-monomorphic is included.
+Both polymorphic and monomorphic sites will be output.
   By default, freebayes exclude duplicates marked as such in alignments.
-  If you want to include duplicates, use the tag ``--use-duplicate-reads`` and remove "-F 1024" in "samtools_view_alignment_extra_filters".
+  If you want to include duplicates, use the tag ``--use-duplicate-reads`` and do not use "-F 1024" in "samtools_view_alignment_extra_filters".
   The flag ``-q --min-base-quality Q``, exclude alleles from analysis if their supporting base quality is less than Q.

 "vcffilter_qual": "'QUAL > 20'"
   Filtering variant calling.
   Here it removes any sites with an estimated probability of not being polymorphic less than Phred 20 (corresponding to 99% probability of being a real SNP).
+  In this step, monomorphic sites are removed.
   It cannot be empty.

 "snakemake_extra_params": "<command line 1>, <command line 2>"